-The Tasting Panel recommends - Schott Zwiesel Fine White Entertainers glass and the Schott Zwiesel Connoisseur Sensa white glass.
+The Tasting Panel reccommends: the Schott Zwiesel Fine White Entertainers glass and the Schott Zwiesel Connoisseur Sensa white glass.

-Wine glasses for medium and fuller-bodied white wines
+Wine glasses with larger bowls are best for medium-bodied and fuller-bodied white wines.

-For medium-bodied whites like Marsanne, Pinot G, Vermentino, Arnies and Fiano, go for a glass with a larger bowl.
+For medium-bodied white wines like Marsanne, Pinot G, Vermentino, Arneis and Fiano, go for a glass with a larger bowl.
 Fuller-bodied whites like Chardonnay, Verdelho, Rousanne, Viognier are also best served in a glass with a larger bowl to really bring out and enhance the creamy texture of the varietal.

 The Bordeaux glass is great for an all-round, everyday red wine glass.
 The characteristic tall shape, open bowl and straight sides allow plenty of surface area for the wine to come into contact with the air, helping to tame the bold tannins of classic varieties like Cabernet Sauvignon and South Australian Shiraz, while also unlocking the flavours of new world wines such as Tempranillo, Malbec and Sangiovese.

-The Tasting Panel recommends the Schott Zwiesel Everyday Vina Bordeaux/Claret glass, Schott Zwiesel Entertainers Invento Bordeaux glass and the Schott Zwiesel Connoisseur Sensa red glass.
+The Tasting Panel recommends: the Schott Zwiesel Everyday Vina Bordeaux/Claret glass, the Schott Zwiesel Entertainers Invento Bordeaux glass and the Schott Zwiesel Connoisseur Sensa red glass.